gigawhitlocks/emacs-configs/README.md

     (with-eval-after-load 'lsp-mode
       (add-to-list 'lsp-file-watch-ignored-directories "[/\\\\]\\.GOPATH\\'"))
     ```

+    Incidentally, that regex up there is a fucking nightmare and Emacs Lisp should be ashamed.
+That or maybe there's some secret way to do it so there isn't backslash hell.
+But holy crap that is a horrible line of code.
+I think we can all agree with that.

 -   TODO Interactive debugger

     Figured out how to do this, just need to add it.. <https://emacs-lsp.github.io/dap-mode/page/configuration/#go>

+    <span class="timestamp-wrapper"><span class="timestamp">&lt;2022-02-10 Thu&gt; </span></span> Found another guide here, let's try it out <https://apmattil.medium.com/debug-go-golang-with-emacs-fbf840c0aa56>

+    ```emacs-lisp
+    (use-package dap-mode)
+    ```

+    Use by running

+        M-x dap-debug

 ### Rust